ritiksrivastav/Fancy_Alley/README.md

 <br>

 ### A user can register in the website as well as app or can login via email or scanning QR code from mobile app only if logged in the app.
-There are no different login for Admins, the application will recognize the admin's email and open a dashboard to monitor the application.
+There is no different login for Admins, the application will recognize the admin's email and open a dashboard to monitor the application.

 ### Register: